borgmon/openpilot-mod-manager/README.md

 ```sh
 omm reset
 ```
-This will uninstall all mods, including
+This will uninstall all mods, including cache

+#### More commands
+The usage is build right in the `omm --help`.

+You can even do `omm install --help` to get sub command helps

-**For list of mods please check WIKI**
+**For list of mods please check WIKI, and welcome to contributing!**
 #### omm.yml
 This is the core of the modding process.
 You will find one like this:
 ```yml